wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 == Changelog ==

+= 1.5.2 =
+* Feature: Updated jPlayer to the latest version.

 = 1.5.1 =
 * bugFix: if the Wordpress instance was running jQuery 1.8--  mobile devices where not detected.